Verdify Book a Fit Call

 Required reviewers, signatures, and systems of record cannot be replaced by model output.

-A useful draft becomes a liability if the approval boundary and audit trail are unclear.
+A useful draft becomes a liability if the approval path and audit trail are unclear.

 Best first offer